 The supportive housing model has been shown to save the communities money by reducing costs to various public service systems, including health care and emergency services.

 Recuperative Care Center

 The Recuperative Care Center is at the heart of the Campus of Hope efforts to restore the lives of homeless families and individuals.
 The care center will be specifically designed to move people out of “street-level” homelessness and into supportive housing.
-The center will provide 50 beds of interim housing, 24/7 admissions, case management, on-site mental and medical health treatment, on-site dental and vision care, daily activities, employment and benefits assistance, housing placement assistance and more.
+The center will provide 50 beds of interim housing, 24/7 admissions, case management, on-site mental health treatment, daily activities, employment and benefits assistance, housing placement assistance and more.